husamql3/db-studio/README.md

 bun run dev
 ```

-The app runs at `http://localhost:5173` with the API server on port `3000`.
+The app runs at `http://localhost:3001` with the API server on port `3002`.

+## Roadmap

+For the latest features, planned updates, and development progress, see the full roadmap here: [roadmap](https://dbstudio.sh/roadmap)

+Contributions that align with roadmap priorities are especially welcome!

 # Contributing